qplex/qplex-python-package/README.md

 ## Documentation

-The official documentation is avaiable [here](https://qplex.org/documentation/).
+The official documentation is available [here](https://qplex.org/documentation/).

 ## How to get it